HomeLatest NewsCyber SecurityOver 31.5 lakhs RDP attacks targeting Indian businesses blocked, Seqrite says

 The company said that businesses often don’t protect their IT resources with robust passwords or adequate security measures and this gives cybercriminals an opportunity to take over vulnerable systems through brute-force and dictionary attacks.

-According to researchers at Seqrite, RDP-based brute-force attacks are being used to deploy cryptominers on the infected systems for immediate and continuous returns, as well as to provide a platform for advanced Ransomware families such as GandCrab, Dharma/Crysis, and XTBL.
-The level of threat that these attacks pose also led the FBI and the Department of Homeland Security (DHS) in the to recently issue a joint public warning on the growing usage of RDP administration tool as a popular attack vector.
+According to at Seqrite, RDP-based brute-force attacks are being used to deploy cryptominers on the infected systems for immediate and continuous returns, as well as to provide a platform for advanced Ransomware families such as GandCrab, Dharma/Crysis, and XTBL.
+The level of threat that these attacks pose also led the FBI and the Department of Homeland Security (DHS) in the US to recently issue a joint public warning on the growing usage of RDP administration tool as a popular attack vector.

 Advertisement